5 Easy ways to increase traffic to your site

 - Reduce redirects

-4. Optimise your website for mobile
+4. Optimise your website for mobile and voice search

 This year will see Google implementing their Mobile-first index.
 But what does this mean for your business’s website?